 heart disease, circulation problems; or

 It is not known whether rocuronium will harm an unborn baby.
 Tell your doctor if you are pregnant.

 Tell your doctor if you are breast-feeding a baby.

 How is rocuronium given?

-Rocuronium is injected into a vein through an IV.
+Rocuronium is given as an infusion into a vein.
 A healthcare provider will give you this injection.